llvm/llvm-blog-www/content/posts/2023-03-16-Adding-new-LLVM-JITLink-target-object-backend.md

     int result = add(a, b);
 }
 ```
-That said, JIT linking by itself, is not something that is very useful for an end user.
+That said, JIT linking by itself is not something that is very useful for an end user.
 JIT linking is an enabler
 for certain use-cases with pre-compiled languages (some use-cases exist for JIT-compiled languages as well[^2]).

 1. **JIT compilers** (think of something like the JIT compilation component of the [Java Hotspot VM](https://en.wikipedia.org/wiki/HotSpot_(virtual_machine)), but for a
    statically compiled language)
 2. **Debugger expression evaluators** (such as the LLDB expression evaluator)
 3. **REPLs** (such as [Cling](https://root.cern/cling/) and the currently experimental[^3] [Clang-REPL](https://clang.llvm.org/docs/ClangRepl.html))
-4. **Stand alone scripts** (such as the [Swift scripts](https://jblevins.org/log/swift), where the JIT linking is
+4. **Standalone scripts** (such as the [Swift scripts](https://jblevins.org/log/swift), where the JIT linking is
    used to add an [immediate](https://github.com/apple/swift/blob/main/lib/Immediate/Immediate.cpp#L228) mode to
    the compiler, which runs your code in-place via a JIT, rather than compiling it)
-5. **Scriptable extensions** (think about launching "smoke tests" in build pipelines, early, under a JIT while the
+5. **Scriptable extensions** (think about running JIT’d code in the context of some existing app, allowing the app
-   project is still building so that you could detect and terminate broken builds earlier)
+   to be extended by JIT’d code rather than precompiled plugins)

 While the above use cases may seem different, they are really the same — **JIT linking enables linking code into
 existing processes (that may or may not already contain state/context), in an ABI-compatible way.**

 ### LLVM JITLink